 - 1. The board shall meet, at a minimum, as often as required by state law.
-(See Article VII, of the affiliate bylaws for membership and board meeting information.) - 2.
-A meeting is called by the president and must be called if requested, in writing, by at least:a.
-One board member, if approved by at least three board members - 3.
-Quorum the number of members who must be present to conduct business - a.
-The quorum for an affiliate association board meeting is a majority of the current number of board members.
+(See Article VII, of the affiliate bylaws for membership and board meeting information.)
+Special meeting may be held upon the request of any board member, in writing, if approved by at least three (3) board members. - 2.
+Quorum the number of members who must be present to conduct business for a board meeting is a majority of the current number of board members.